-The B.S. degree program in Hospitality and Tourism Administration meets the objectives of students preparing for challenging careers in hospitality management.
+The B.S. degree program in Hospitality and Tourism Administration meets the objectives of students preparing for challenging careers in hospitality and tourism management.

-The academic emphasis of the multidisciplinary program is on providing students with the practical principles, management concepts, and analytical tools used in the hotel and restaurant industries.
+The academic emphasis of the multidisciplinary program is on providing students with the practical principles, management concepts, and analytical tools used in the hotel, restaurant, and tourism and event industries.